Characters of Final Fantasy IV and The After Years: Cagnazzo

 Cagnazzo (カイナッツォ, Kainattso) (Kainazzo in the original SNES release) is the Lord of Water.
 He is a large turtle demon with a humanoid face, hired by Golbez and Zemus.
 Cagnazzo killed King Baron and impersonated him.
 It was in fact Cagnazzo that ordered Cecil to steal the Water Crystal from Mysidia and bomb the village of Mist.
 He was also responsible for imprisoning Cid after he would not divulge the location of his hidden airship.
 The initial battle with Cagnazzo is fought in the throne room of Baron.
 His battle tactics primarily consists of drawing water around him to unleash a powerful tsunami, although when struck by lightning, Cagnazzo will retreat into his shell and attempt to restore his lost health.
 Upon his defeat, he attempts one final attempt at killing the party by crushing them between the walls of the antechamber to the King's throne room, but this is foiled by the sacrifice of Palom and Porom.
 He later joins the other Lords in a final battle against Cecil and his friends in the Giant of Babel.

 He also appears in Dawn of Souls on the fifth level of Hellfire Chasm.
 In The After Years, he is revived inside the True Moon.
-He is voiced by Takeshi Aono in Japanese and Michael McConnohie in English.

 He also appears in Final Fantasy XIV: Endwalker, appearing in Endwalkers 6.2 patch Buried Memory.
 As Golbez's archfiend, he witnesses the defeat of Scarmiglione and Barbariccia at the hands of the Warrior of Light, then promises to enact revenge alongside Rubicante.
 In patch 6.3 Gods Revel, Lands Tremble, Cagnazzo is fought at the end of the Lapis Manalis dungeon where it is revealed he was a decoy to allow Rubicante to destroy the gate to The Void.
 His backstory in Endwalker is that he was once a fisherman that grew bored of living a dull life and threw himself into battle so he had purpose.
 Realising the battle made him feel more alive, he would become a feared warrior known as Cagnazzo, where he would eventually meet and join Golbez.